cyhsuTN/scPS/scPS_indep.md

 ![](scPS_indep_files/figure-gfm/6.2-1.png)<!-- --> Powers with lowly
 expressed data (right figure) are lower than those with regularly expressed data (left figure).
-More sample sizes will be required to achieve a power of 0.8.
+More samples will be required to achieve a power of 0.8.